winstonlan/cs175-final-project/project_submission/README.md

 A sample of the larger data set that originall contained 372,037 x 785 data points, but reduced down to 1000 x 785 data points.

 ### src/
 The source code written for our project.
+Directory contains data preprocessing notebook, model architecture notesbooks, and ensemble notebook.

+### project.ipynb
+Example project notebook that runs and processes the sample data, develops a sample model, trains the sample model, and tests the sample model.

+### project.html
+.html version of project.ipynb showing the outputs of the all the cells in the notebook.